Maeaex/StockMarketPrediction/README.md

 * No Scaler was used
 * Used models with different parameters: Support Vector Machine, Decision Tree Classifier, Naive Bayes Classifier

+##### Address Overfitting
+As our validation does significant worse compared to our train/test set we have following options.
+* Feature selection for models that do not perform feature selection naturally
+* Early stopping or regularization (L1/L2 norm)
+* Penalty of minority class
+* For DL Models -- Fewer layers our dropouts for neurons

+To-do: Plot GridSearchCV results to better understand model dynamics.

 ## Data & Feature Set